County Route 111 (Suffolk County, New York): Route description

-Northwest of Toppings Path, the highway approaches a slightly more residential area of Manorville to the west and Manorville Hills County Park to the east.
-The southbound lanes have a right-in/right-out interchange with Gordon Street, leading to Eastport–Manor Road (formerly CR 55).
-Soon after, CR 111 meets the northern end of Eastport–Manor Road at a signalized intersection with the southbound lanes.
-North of here, CR 111 transitions from a divided highway to an at-grade boulevard with a lower speed of 45 mph, proceeding via the original alignment of Eastport–Manor Road for the duration of the route.
+As CR 111 advances northwest of Toppings Path, it approaches a slightly more residential area of Manorville to the west and Manorville Hills County Park to the east.
+The southbound lanes feature a right-in/right-out interchange with Gordon Street, leading to Eastport–Manor Road (formerly CR 55).
+Subsequently, CR 111 meets the northern end of Eastport Manor Road at a signalized intersection with the southbound lanes.

+North of this intersection, CR 111 transitions from an expressway to a surface road with a lower speed limit of 45 mph, proceeding via the original alignment of Eastport–Manor Road for the duration of the route.